 "Let's write down the theorem correctly.
 It's a idea to write down the theorem correctly." always a good "If you had your heart set on writing infinite loops, yo disappointed." u'd be Buss, CS365 Lushmar ı, CS442 "Would someone whose name I know ask a qu uestion?"
 Buss, CS365 "I don't know how to raise the screen. [] I just remove key and it will deauthorise everything.
 That will even raise the screen-oh look, there it goes."
-7e the Itually "This I just call the 'sum' but mathematicians call it the Lushman ı, CS442 Minkowski suni to sound interngent.
-Cook, CO255 "I must admit, this question was meant to induce failu Lushmar ure."
-1. CS442 "But don't worry, the class is almost over and piece of chalk."
+"This I just call the 'sum' but mathematicians call it the 'Minkowski sum' to sound intelligent."
+Lushman ı, CS442 Minkowski suni to sound interngent.
+Cook, CO255 "I must admit, this question was meant to induce failu Lushman "But don't worry, the class is almost over and piece of chalk."
 I only have one "Depending on how well you know the Greek alphabet, you can continue."
 Lushman, CS442 Cook, CO255 "The good thing about being a professor is that ment is one day late, it's fine." at if the assign- "I need people to know how often I trim my nosehairs."
-West, MATH237 Jao, CO487 "I just realised I'm using md5sum, which is b want to use something like sha256sum." roken, so I might "This time he didn't do finger-painting with his feces of wall." on the Jao, CO487 West, M ATH237 "I don't remember the whole hash, but it looks something this, so it must be correct."
-"I don't think you'll use it ever, but since I have you as a cap- tive audience I thought that I'd inflict it on you..."
-Jao, CO487 Willard, PMATH4 "Users sometimes - okay, let's be real.
-Users the same password in multiple places." always use Lhoták, CS444 "Forget all that stuff I said about Germans, this text is g Willard, PM great."
-ATH432 "What are the advantages?
-Almost none What are the dicad "This example is dumb, I don't like the Germans anymore." vantages?
+West, MATH237 Jao, CO487 "I just realised I'm using md5sum, which is broken, so I migh want to use something like sha256sum."
+"This time he didn't do finger-painting with his feces on the wall."
+Jao, CO487 West, M ATH237 "I don't remember the whole hash, but it looks something like this, so it must be correct."
+Jao, CO487 "I don't think you'll use it ever, but since I have you as a cap- tive audience I thought that I'd inflict it on you" Willard, PM ATH432 "Users sometimes - okay, let's be real.
+Users the same password in multiple places." always use Lhoták, CS444 "Forget all that stuff I said about Germans, this text is g Willard, PM - "What are the advantages?
+Almost none.
+Wha "This example is dumb, I don't like the Germans anymore." vantages?
 Many.
-But let's be fair, I saved a sen newline." nicolon and a Willard, PMA I Lushman, CS145 "Alright, well, this lecture has imploded."
-Willard, PM ATH432 "It's like you're at a restaurant and you see an you say 'You know what, I'll have what they'r the waiter picks it up and gives it to you." other table and e having' and "Our alphabet is already infinite.
+But let's be fair, I saved a sen newline."
+Willard, PM ATH432 Lushman, CS145 "Alright, well, this lecture has imploded."
+Willard, PM ATH432 "It's like you're at a restaurant and you see an you say 'You know what, I'll have what they'r the waiter picks it up and gives it to you."
+"Our alphabet is already infinite.
 It has infinitely many symbols here, and then a few more here.
 I don't know, I could Lushman, CS146 count them, but I'm paid too much."
-Willard, PM ATH432 "If that was nice, then this is twice as nice.
+Willard, PMATH43 ATH432 "If that was nice, then this is twice as nice.
 If then this is twice as ugly." that was ugly, "So that's the Replacement Lemma.
-I don't think we'll ever Lushman, CS146 inflict it on you."
-"I can write down something like this, which should offend everybody."
-Willard, PM ATH432 Lushman, CS442 "I'm gonna call this one W , because my name is Ross V and we've already used R ."
+I don't think we'll ever Lushman, CS146 use it, but since I had you as a captive audience I figur inflict it on you."
+"I can write down something like this, which everybody." should offend Willard, PM ATH432 Lushman, CS442 "I'm gonna call this one W , because my name is Ross V and we've already used R ."
 Willard Willard, PM ATH432